siobhan-saoirse/source-sdk-2013-forkie/game/mod_tf/README.md

 - Includes Custom MvM Campaigns, with features originally meant for the NPCS in TF2 Sourcemod extension
 - More to be added soon, such as the recently added Left 4 Dead Special Infected classes, Touhou model replacement mode, etc etc
 - TFBot bug fixes
 - Live background maps.
-Using Half-Life 2: Episode One background maps as a placeholder.
+Formerly using Half-Life 2: Episode One background maps as a placeholder.